accodeing/fortnox-api/README.md

 * Basic structure complete.
 Things like getting customers and invoices, updating and saving etc.
 * Some advanced features implemented, for instance support for multiple Access Tokens and filtering entities.
 * Advanced features around the corner.
 Things like sorting entities, pagination of results etc.
 * A few models implemented.
 Right now we have nearly full support for `Customer`, `Invoice` and `Order`.
-Adding more models in general is quick and easy, see the developer guid further down.
+Adding more models in general is quick and easy, see the developer guide further down.
 * Massive refactorings no longer occurs weakly :) We are running this gem in production for live test.

 The goal is to have a production ready version that covers at least the `Invoice`, `Order`,  `Customer` and `Project` models by January.